Capital punishment in New Jersey: 2007 repeal

 In December 2005, the New Jersey Senate passed a one-year moratorium on executions by the state, with a commission to determine that the system is efficient and equitable.
 The measure was passed by the legislature on January 10, 2006.
 Governor of New Jersey Richard Codey signed the measure into law on January 12.
 New Jersey became the first state to pass such a moratorium legislatively, rather than by executive order.
 Although New Jersey reinstated the death penalty in 1982, the state has not executed anyone since 1963.
 The abolition vote was recommended by a report from the New Jersey Death Penalty Study Commission.

 On December 17, 2007, following the passage of an abolition bill that passed in the General Assembly by a 44-36 margin, Governor Jon Corzine signed the bill, making New Jersey the 14th state without a death penalty and the first state to abolish it by legislative action rather than by judicial decision since Gregg v.
 Georgia.
+Before the abolition of the death penalty on December 17th, 2007, a decision was made by New Jersey voters on December 11th, 2007, in which "53-39 percent the proposal to eliminate the death penalty in the state... [and] [b]y a substantial 78-18 percent margin, New Jersey voters would keep the death penalty for the most violent cases, such as serial killers and child killers."
+There is a change in ideology in the following days, given the December 17th vote.

-All eight inmates on death row had their sentences subsequently commuted to life in prison without parole by Governor Corzine.
+During Gregg v.
+Georgia, all eight inmates on death row had their sentences subsequently commuted to life in prison without parole by Governor Corzine.
 The list included Jesse Timmendequas, whose rape and murder of his 7-year-old neighbor, Megan Kanka, led to the creation of Megan's Law.
 Other inmates who had been on New Jersey's death row at the time of abolition included John Martini, who kidnapped and killed a Bergen County businessman, and Brian Wakefield, who beat and stabbed an Atlantic City couple and set their bodies on fire.

-In July 1999, Martini received an execution date for September 22 after waiving his appeals.
-However, six weeks before he was supposed to be executed, Martini changed his mind after Sister Elizabeth Gnam, the prison chaplain, pleaded with him to call off his execution.
-Martini acceded to argument of Gnam and fellow death row inmates that "once the first person is executed, it makes it easier to execute the next."
+In July 1999, Martini received an execution date for September 22, 1999, after waiving his appeals.
+However, six weeks before his scheduled execution, Martini changed his mind after Sister Elizabeth Gnam, the prison chaplain, pleaded with him to call off his execution.
+Martini acceded to the argument of Gnam and fellow death row inmates that "once the first person is executed, it makes it easier to execute the next."